RyanFrantz/engineering/operability_reviews.md

 ## When does it occur?

-After an architecture review and generally _no sooner than a sprint (~2 weeks) before launch_.
+After an architecture review and generally _no sooner than 1-2 weeks before launch_.

 ## Who attends?